 From these legendary tales we move into the folklore where the dwarf is just ahead of the creatures which will become a fixture in modern fantasy.
 The beard becomes a permanent feature and they move towards being a people unto their own, not isolated creatures or families but members of tribes and nations.
 The idea of entire underground kingdoms spring up and we now have communities of dwarfs dwelling in those odd stone formations outside of hamlets and villages.
 Like the Wee Folk of the Emerald Isles (and elsewhere) the dwarf moves to something less mystical and mysterious to become something… well, earthy.

 And that brings us to the realm of the modern dwarf which began with Tolkien’s The Hobbit where the dwarves (ah finally dwarfs was killing me) have become something more than fairy folk look alikes but a full blown culture with a history and language and a boatload of that dwarvish personality that we’ve grown to know and love.
 From the doughty folk of Middle-Earth sprang the likes of dwarves to occupy the realms of fantasy novels, role-playing games, video games, and even the big/small screen.
 Everyone has put their own spin on the dwarves, but by now when you say dwarves most people will summon a similar image to mind; the short but brawny, bearded fellow with an axe or hammer in one hand, probably with a tankard of stout ale in the other.
-It is a useful trope and one I lean on in my new series, but at the same time I love the old tales and I may be taking some time to dig into the old tales for inspiration.
+It is a useful trope and one I lean on in our new series, but at the same time I love the old tales and I may be taking some time to dig into the old tales for inspiration.
 Hopefully we can have fun together reviving some of these old tales.

 Well, we managed to cover a thousand years of history together in a quick and dirty exploration of the dwarvish phenomenon and besides showing you all what a nerd I hope it can serve a bit of a cheat sheet for some of what is to come.